gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 - You'll loop over all the events that were returned, and use `createPage` to create a page for each event.
   - _Note the "wishful programming" again -- `"./src/templates/event.js"` doesn't exist yet._

-### Create the "events" and "event" template components.
+### Create the "events" and "event" template components

 The last step to make sure that these pages build is to create the page template components.